BrickMMO/tasks/project.markdown

 1. Find your groups in [Blackboard](https://learn.humber.ca/).
 2. Complete your assigned project.
+3. Follow the [develoment process](develpoment-process) to make and submit your changes.
-3. Deploy your project to the specified source (GItHub Pages, Google Cloud, Infinity Free).
+4. Deploy your project to the specified source (GitHub Pages, Google Cloud, Infinity Free).

 ## Submitting this Task